Peacock bass fishing is becoming more and more popular among US anglers.

 Live Bait Fishing

-The other key choice in peacock bass fishing is the choice of casting platform.
+The other key choice in peacock bass fishing is the choice of a casting platform.

-Probably the best set up is a boat with an electric trolling motor.
-That allows you to cruise relatively quietly along the canals or lake edges punching out casts to likely structure (think fallen trees, bridge pilings, docks, rip rap, breakwaters, rock walls and canal ends and culvert entrances).
+Probably the best setup is a boat with an electric trolling motor.
+That allows you to cruise relatively quietly along the canals or lake edges punching out casts to likely structures (think fallen trees, bridge pilings, docks, rip rap, breakwaters, rock walls, canal ends, and culvert entrances).

 Trolling motors with a spot lock function allow you to hold on station when you find some fish even in windy conditions or when there is a strong current flowing.